Anthony Rizzo Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is third in the league with a collective 9.8 strikeouts per nine innings.
+- The Twins pitching staff ranks fourth in the league with a collective 9.8 strikeouts per nine innings.

-- The Twins have the fourth-ranked team ERA among all league pitching staffs (3.37).
+- The Twins have the third-ranked team ERA across all league pitching staffs (3.26).

-- Twins pitchers combine to give up 24 total home runs at a clip of 1.1 per game (to rank 15th in the league).
+- The Twins rank 12th in baseball in home runs allowed (24 total, one per game).

-- Gray (2-0) takes the mound for the Twins in his fifth start of the season.
-He has a .82 ERA in 22 2/3 innings pitched, with 26 strikeouts.
+- Ryan makes the start for the Twins, his fifth of the season.
+He is 4-0 with a 3.24 ERA and 29 strikeouts in 25 2/3 innings pitched.

-- The righty last appeared in relief on Sunday, when he tossed 2/3 innings against the Washington Nationals while giving up hits.
+- In his last time out -- out of the bullpen on Monday -- the right-hander threw 2/3 innings against the New York Yankees while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.